-The Evaluation Team was composed of Dr. A. F. Bartsch, environmentalist and former director of the National Environmental Research Center, Corvalis, Oregon, USA; Eng.
-Humberto Romero Alvarez, Technical Adviser to the Ministry of Agriculture and Hydraulic Resources, Mexico; and Eng.
+The Evaluation Team was composed of Dr. A. F. Bartsch, environmentalist and former director of the National Environmental Research Center, Environmental Protection Agency, Corvalis, Oregon, USA; Eng.
+Humberto Romero Alvarez, former Undersecretary of Environmental Improvement and currently technical adviser to the Ministry of Agriculture and Hydraulic Resources, Mexico; and Eng.
 Carlos Celso do Amaral e Silva, Director of the Companhia de Tecnologia de Saneamento Ambiental, CETESB, São Paulo, Brazil.
 The Team conducted its analysis during the period November 1981-March 1982.